 Abrasive clumps inside the blaster at key transition points, clogging the air and abrasive stream.
 Oil in the air line can lead to check-valve failure which causes abrasive to move backward through the blaster, contaminating the clean-air side of the unit.
 The result is a costly repair.

-First, read our page on the importance of clean, dry air and moisture contamination.
+First, read the post, “Moisture Contamination: The importance of a clean, dry air supply.”
 Follow the directions on that page.
 And don’t forget to:

 - store your abrasive in sealed containers.
 Remove abrasive from the tank when you are done blasting.